 The process doesn't hurt your credit, it's protected by federal law, and when it works, the score benefit can be substantial.

-If you want a simple way to handle disputes and build positive credit history at the same time, Kikoff offers free dispute tools alongside credit-building products that report to all three major bureaus, with no hard credit check to get started.
+If you want a simple way to handle disputes and build credit at the same time, Kikoff offers free dispute tools alongside credit-building products that report to all three major bureaus, with no hard credit check to get started.
+Monitor your credit score regularly to catch errors early.

 Frequently Asked Questions